MODEL COURSE

 Kinkeishan [World Heritage Site]

-Several sutra mounds were built on the summit of Mt.
-Kinkeisan.
-However, it was stolen in 1930 and is currently in a partially destroyed state.
-The artifacts excavated from that time are kept by the Tokyo National Museum and Motsuji Temple.
+There were several sutra mounds built on the top of Mt.
+However, they were stolen in 1930 and are now half destroyed.
+The artifacts excavated at that time are kept at the Tokyo National Museum and Motsu-ji Temple, respectively.

 6 minutes